pawelwiejkut/pawelwiejkut.dev/content/posts/npl_wont_start.md

     appendFilePath: true # to append file path to Edit link
 ---

 This time I will show you how to fix the issue with your SAP ABAP Developer instance which don’t want to start.
 This article is about the license issue, which has expired 1.04.2021.
-In this case, command starts ALL, will stick on:
+In this case, the command starts ALL, will stick on:
 {{< highlight bash >}}
 The database is not available via R3trans
 -------------------------------------------